Integrating with Third Parties¶

 cardano-db-sync - a necessary middleware to power both cardano-rest and cardano-graphql.
 This middleware stores blockchain data fetched from cardano-node in an intermediate database to enable higher-level interfaces for blockchain exploration.

-cardano-wallet - This API is recommended for 3rd party wallets and exchanges who do not want to manage UTxOs for transactions themselves.
+cardano-wallet - this API is recommended for 3rd party wallets and exchanges who do not want to manage UTxOs for transactions themselves.
 Use it to send and receive payments from hierarchical deterministic wallets on the Cardano blockchain via HTTP REST or a command-line interface.

 cardano-rest - is made of two HTTP APIs that are used to retrieve transactions, addresses, and time periods (epochs and slots) from the cardano-db-sync component and submit an already serialized transaction to the network using cardano-explorer-api & cardano-submit-api respectively.
 The cardano-submit-api uses the same API as the cardano-sl:explorer to ease migration from already integrated clients.
 New integration should, however, look into cardano-graphql.

-Adrestia’s components and their respective repositories are also listed on Github.
+Warning: Adrestia’s components and their respective repositories are also listed on Github.